deep-security/chef-agent/README.md

 ## Support

-This is a community project and while you will see contributions from the Deep Security team, there is no official Trend Micro support for this project.
-The official documentation for the Deep Security APIs is available from the [Trend Micro Online Help Centre](http://docs.trendmicro.com/en-us/enterprise/deep-security.aspx).
+This is a community project and supported by Trend Micro Deep Security team.

 Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).